snichme/snichme.github.io/_posts/2013-06-07-making-jquery-plugins-amd-compatible.md

 ---
 layout: post
-title:  Making jQuery plugins AMD compatible
+title: "Making jQuery plugins AMD compatible"
-date:   2013-06-07 15:00:00
+date: "2013-06-07 15:00:00"
 tags:  JavaScript jQuery
 ---

 The jQuery team has made it simple to write some code and extend jQuery with it, this is great and I think it is one of the features that has made jQuery so popular.